pramsey/crunchyblog/pg15public/index.md

-# A potential Gotcha coming in PostgreSQL 15
+# Be Ready!
+Public schema changes in Postgres 15

 The end is nigh!
 PostgreSQL has [substantially tightened](https://www.postgresql.org/docs/release/15.0/) restrictions on the use of the "public" schema.